 A program that focuses on language, language development, and relationships among languages and language groups from a humanistic and/or scientific perspective.
 Includes instruction in subjects such as psycholinguistics, behavioral linguistics, language acquisition, sociolinguistics, mathematical and computational linguistics, grammatical theory and theoretical linguistics, philosophical linguistics, philology and historical linguistics, comparative linguistics, phonetics, phonemics, dialectology, semantics, functional grammar and linguistics, language typology, lexicography, morphology and syntax, orthography, stylistics, structuralism, rhetoric, and applications to artificial intelligence.

-The top ranked schools for Linguistics majors include Georgetown University, Binghamton University and the University of Chicago with 22 students graduating with a degree in Linguistics at Georgetown University.
+The top ranked schools for Linguistics majors include the University of Chicago, Georgetown University and the University of California-Santa Barbara with 25 students graduating with a degree in Linguistics at the University of Chicago.
 Learn more about college options in the table below.

 Majoring in Linguistics, your education can be applied to different careers.
 Linguistics majors go on to find jobs including Interpreters and Translators and Foreign Language and Literature Teachers, Postsecondary which are in high demand.
 Some of the jobs with the highest salary for Linguistics majors include Foreign Language and Literature Teachers, Postsecondary, Interpreters and Translators .